Red in Tooth and Claw: The Predator Therianthrope View of Predator/Prey Dynamics

 Published: 28/11/2023

 It's widely recognised that the therian community is dominated by wild predatory species.
 It always has been.
 Wolves, big cats, even dragons, have been very common theriotypes to see around.
 It's an understandable occurrence, and one I can't exactly argue about...
 I am a tiger after all.
 Humans have always held large predators in some esteem, either through vilification or veneration.
 Such beasts - or others derived from them - are often figures in folklore, iconography, and are a subject of awe for many.
 Domesticated carnivores such as the dog and cat are very popular companion animals most of us adore or grew up alongside.
 Many of us live in a society that puts human beings at the same level as or above these apex predators, and especially above prey animals.
+Because of this, many human civilisations dominated the life around them as apex hunters, ones so indiscriminate in slaughter that they wiped out entire species.
 It makes sense that these would be the species most are drawn to when it comes to therianthropic identity.

 With these creatures, however, comes the influence of human ideas and desires, human-ascribed traits and personalities drawn from experiences with those mentioned above.
 Many of these therianthropes subconsciously wish to feel more powerful or more untamed than they are in reality.
-The human concept of the wild predator is therefore one that is alluring.
-The human concept of the prey, then, would be less so.
+The human concept of the wild predator, courageous and savage, is therefore one that is alluring.
+The human concept of the prey, then, meek and frail, would be less so.
 One of the more common 'aesthetics' so to speak, adopted by the (adolescent) wild canid or felid therianthrope, is that of bloodied carcasses, greyscale images of cold wilderness, exposed bones and meat, poems about decay and solitude.
-Therianthropy blogs that border on being simply gore blogs, complete with posts detailing those blood-soaked fantasies.
+Therianthropy blogs that border on being simply gore blogs, complete with prose detailing those blood-soaked fantasies.
 The carnivorous therianthrope, perhaps feeling their own pulls to violence, the grotesque, and horror, and a wish to be 'free' literally or metaphorically, projects that onto the animal.
 The wolf represents freedom, barbarity, an innate connection to others - a vehicle to channel their affinity of the concept of breaking bones between their jaws or putting their nose into the carcass of an animal they themselves brought down; a way to fill a wound that alienation from humanity has opened up.
-It's not a bad thing by any means.
-It can be a healthy rationalisation to make.

 I don't believe there's anything immoral about nature, or hunting, or especially being a predatory animal.
 Animals kill, die, and consume each other.
 It's how life is.
 I know many therianthropes whose only experience with their wild theriotype is through documentaries that sensationalise the hunt, it would make sense for such scenes to then leave a large impression on their own experiences as that animal.
 It's very common for predatory therianthropes to feel instincts one might consider unsavoury and inhuman: those of eating raw meat off the carcass, killing an animal with their hands and teeth, or scavenging from decaying corpses.
 I don't believe there's anything wrong with that as well.
 I have my own (a lot of this is written from experience, actually, rather than berating something I've only seen).
 I don't believe one must endeavour to absolute realism to be a therianthrope, either; one's theriotypes can have any purpose and any related experiences, even if those contradict or are uncommon in the existing species.
 Applying human thoughts, feelings, and beliefs to an animal in personifying your therianthropic species can also be a valuable tool in understanding your own identity even outside of therianthropy.
 What I'm trying to say, then, is that it becomes inappropriate when such ideas warp one's view of the natural world and affect their interactions with other therianthropes.
 A community dominated by and mostly serving self-important carnivores is not going to be welcoming to the herbivores, is it?